 Each spring the Graduate School holds a competition to award Doctoral Dissertation Fellowships.
 This program gives outstanding final-year Ph.D. candidates an opportunity to complete the dissertation within the upcoming academic year by devoting full-time effort to the dissertation.
 Candidates must be nominated by their graduate program.
 In fall, KIN announces the process to compete for the DDF nominations (typically 1-4 students are nominated each year).
-Students submit materials by the deadline, and the Graduate Education committee considers nominations at their December or January meeting.
-The adviser and DGS work with nominee(s) to prepare nomination materials - due to the Graduate School Fellowship office in early March.
-You can find more information here.
+Students submit materials by the deadline, and the Graduate Education Committee considers nominations at their December or January meeting.
+The adviser and DGS work with nominee(s) to prepare nomination materials, which are due to the Graduate School Fellowship office in early March.
+Learn more about the DDF here.